Supercobra27/CMPE458/README.md

 To Do:
 - [x] implement ParseTreeNode_print function properly.
 - [x] make sure TokenType, ParseToken, and ASTNodeType all make coinside nicely
+- [x] write validation logic to ensure grammar is deterministic and that left-recursive rules are in the correct format
 - [ ] test and validate the parse_cfg_recursive_descent_parse_tree on our actual grammar for
     - [ ] Scope Statements
     - [ ] Declaration Statements